-Original inhabitants of Strathcona County and Alberta were paleolithic hunters and gatherers 14,000 years ago (12,000 BCE--Before Common Era) who crossed the Bering Strait to hunt mastodon and bison with rudimentary stone tools.
-Gradually First Nations tribes emerged in the Common Era (A.D.) and Sarcee, Beaver and Blackfoot have passed through this area, with the Cree predominately living here most recently.
+There is evidence of First Nations tribes early in the Common Era (A.D.); the Sarcee, Beaver and Blackfoot are believed to have migrated through the area, with the Cree predominately living here most recently.
 Western Cree themselves have tribal divisions: Plains and Woodlands, with historical subdivisions of River, Beaver and Mountain among others.

 The Government of Alberta Métis Settlements Land Registry shows no recognized settlement within Strathcona County's present geographical boundaries.